MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - If you select **Type a greeting message**, the system reads the text that you type (up to 1000 characters) when the Call queue answers a call.

 >[!NOTE]
-> When using *Text to Speech*, the text must be entered in the selected language as the system does not perform translation.
+> When using *Text to Speech*, the text must be entered in the selected language as the system doesn't perform translation.
 >
 > All words will be pronouced in the selected language.